mikolajk0wal/creend/README.md

 📝 [Code mastery Backend](https://github.com/macias34/code-mastery-backend): Backend built in Java (Spring Boot) for course platform, created with my friend [macias](https://github.com/macias34)

 🌴 [Podroże z hubertem - shop](https://sklep.podrozezhubertem.pl): Automated shop for polish travel agency in poland, with advanced admin management features.
-My participation was mostly about writing frontend (NextJS) and some tasks on Backend (Java, Spring Boot).
+My participation was about writing frontend in NextJS with TypeScript and also backend in Java (Spring Boot).
-Application is created and beeing maintained by [TechWaves 🌊](https://github.com/tech-waves) team 😎
+Application is created and beeing maintained by [CodeYourBrand](https://www.codeyourbrand.com/) team 😎

 ## Get in Touch